top of page

 ABOUT

-Franky Rousseau is a producer, arranger, and composer living in New York City.
+Franky Rousseau is a producer, arranger, and composer based in New York City.

 CONTACT